-Once the bandages come off, use fragrance free, antibacterial soap to wash the area with lukewarm water and pat it dry.
-Do not scrub that skin or rub it dry.
+Once the bandages come off, use fragrance-free, antibacterial soap to wash the area with lukewarm water and pat it dry.
+Do not scrub the skin or rub it dry.
 Remember to wash your tattoo with a light touch when first removing your wrap or bandage.
 The area will be sensitive, even if you’re a quick healer and experience minimal discomfort.

 After cleaning your tattoo, using a moisturizer is a crucial step in tattoo aftercare.
-Keeping the area moist will protect it from cracking, drying out, and bleeding.
-Use a moisture sealing product 2-3 times per day (every 8-10 hours) until the scabs have fully healed.
+Keeping the area moist will protect it from cracking, drying, and bleeding.
+Use a moisture-sealing product two to three times daily (every eight to 10 hours) until the scabs have fully healed.

-Avoid using products like Vaseline or Aquaphor, anything that includes petroleum jelly in the ingredients list.
-These products can actually damage your newly acquired ink and disrupt the natural healing process.
+Avoid using products with petroleum jelly in the ingredients list.
+These products can damage your newly acquired ink and disrupt the natural healing process.
 Tattoo lotions or creams containing harsh perfumes and chemicals can also cause damage to the skin and affect the healing process.

 Do Not Expose Your Skin to the Sun

 Your new tattoo is fragile, especially in its healing stages.
-Exposure to direct sunlight can cause fading because UV rays actually absorb into the skin and result in the breaking of the pigment in your tattoo.
+Exposure to direct sunlight can cause fading because UV rays absorb into the skin and can break the pigment in your tattoo.
 For more information, check out our article about how to protect tattoos from the sun.

 New tattoos are open wounds that can be vulnerable to infection and other damage.
 Working out can expose the area to bacteria from sweat and gym equipment.
 You could also overstretch the healing skin and tear scabs with various exercises.
-Gym and workout clothes could cause rubbing and chaffing to the skin that could cause more trauma to the area.
+Gym and workout clothes could cause rubbing and chaffing to the skin, which could cause more trauma to the area.

 You should wait 48 hours before doing light physical activity.
-It should also be mentioned that any damage to your tattoo while its healing can affect its appearance and health.
-It takes 4-6 weeks for this healing to be done so workout with extreme caution if you choose to do so and understand the risks.
+Any damage to your tattoo while its healing can affect its appearance and health.
+It takes four to six weeks for healing, so work out with extreme caution if you choose to do so and understand the risks.

 No Tight Clothing

-Tight clothes, much like workout clothes, can rub against your skin or cause chaffing.
+Much like workout clothes, tight clothes can rub against your skin or cause chaffing.
 This can pull off scabs, stick to lotion or gels, and cause more pain or discomfort.
-Scabs are important for healing and wearing breathable clothes will help keep them intact.
+Scabs are important for healing, and wearing breathable clothes will help keep them intact.

 Leave Your Scabs Alone

-Like we said, scabbing on your tattoo is crucial to the healing of it.
-Much like any other cut or scrape, a tattoo is a wound in which your body will naturally try to heal on its own.
-And just like those other open wounds, it can pull out the ink and leave a scar when you pull off or pick at a scab prematurely, it can leave a scar.
+As we said, scabbing on your tattoo is crucial to healing.
+Much like any other cut or scrape, a tattoo is a wound that your body will naturally try to heal on its own.
+And just like those other open wounds, it can pull out the ink and leave a scar when you pull off or pick at a scab prematurely.
 Scars over top of ink usually don’t mix well.

-Focus on the end result.
+Focus on the result.
 When your tattoo begins to dry out, your first instinct may be to itch it.
 Don’t.
-Use your moisturizer, and try to focus on something else to take your mind off it.
+Use your moisturizer, and focus on something else to take your mind off it.
 Remember that the longer you let the scabs sit, the better your final result will be.
 It will be a test of willpower and patience, but you’ll be happier with the outcome over the long run by dealing with some minor short-term discomfort.

-Don’t Go Swimming (But Don’t Forget to Shower Still)
+Don’t Go Swimming (But Don’t Forget To Shower)

-When showering or cleaning your tattoo, avoid using hot water because it can loosen the scabs and pull them off before they have healed.
+Avoid using hot water when showering or cleaning your tattoo because it can loosen the scabs and pull them off before they have healed.
 Instead, opt for lukewarm or warm water.

 Avoid Drinking Alcohol for a Few Days

-Just as you shouldn’t drink booze before your tattoo appointment, it is the same for the few days after as well.
+Just as you shouldn’t drink booze before your tattoo appointment, it is the same for the days after.
 Alcohol, while it might help with the pain, will thin your blood which can lead to excess bleeding and further damage.

-Once you start to see and feel scabs start to form, you can enjoy a drink or two again!
+Once you see and feel scabs start to form, you can enjoy a drink or two again!

 Don’t Shave After Your Tattoo